RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

 So $2P = E(t^3 + t + 1, t)$

-We used the group law calculations to do fsthe above to understand it better.
+We used the group law calculations to do the above to understand it better.
 But everything can be done using Sagemath's in-built EllipticCurve object as shown below

 ~~~ruby
 sage: F1.<t> = GF(2^4)